The Bankrate promise

 The bottom line

 If you love a VIP experience and globe trot regularly, then the Amex Platinum is a fantastic option.
-But if you’re not overly fussed about luxury travel or only travel a few times each year, the Amex Gold offers better value as well as more rewards-earning opportunities.
+But if you’re not overly fussed about luxury travel or only travel a few times each year, the Amex Gold offers better value and more rewards-earning opportunities.

 If you can’t decide between these two American Express credit cards, you can also consider getting both.
 With both the Amex Platinum and Amex Gold in your wallet, you can have access to the top travel perks on the market along with enough bonus categories to let you rack up as many American Express Membership Rewards points as possible.